Help! I’ve found a bunny!

 Is it a wild bunny?

-If the bunny is a wild species and isn’t ill you may need to do nothing at all.
-Also a wild baby bunny may not be orphaned.
+If the bunny is a wild species and isn’t ill, you may need to do nothing at all.
+Also, a wild baby bunny may not be orphaned.
+If you find a nest and don’t know if it’s abandoned, sprinkle a ring of flour around it.
+The next day, check to see if the flour has been disturbed, which would indicate that the mother returned to her nest to nurse (mothers only nurse once a day and do not stay with the nest).
 If you still think it’s an orphaned or injured cottontail or jackrabbit, contact either Wildlife Rescue of New Mexico / 505-344-2500 (Albuquerque area) or New Mexico Wildlife Center / (505) 753-9505 (Santa Fe area).
+If you are unable to get the assistance you need, you can read more about caring for orphaned cottontails here.

 If it’s a domestic bunny, can you catch it?